hashicorp/terraform-provider-vault/website/docs/r/jwt_auth_backend_role.html.md

 * `bound_subject` - (Optional) If set, requires that the `sub` claim matches this value.

-* `bound_claims` - (Optional) If set, a map of claims/values to match against.
+* `bound_claims` - (Optional) If set, a map of claims to values to match against.
-  The expected value may be a single string or a list of strings.
+  A claim's value must be a string, which may contain one value or multiple comma-separated values, e.g. `"red"` or `"red,green,blue"`.

 * `bound_claims_type` - (Optional) How to interpret values in the claims/values
   map (`bound_claims`): can be either `string` (exact match) or `glob` (wildcard